 Tips for Good Soldering Technique

-- The soldering iron should be at the right temperature.
+- The soldering iron should be hot.

-- The ideal finish of a good solder joint, is a ‘concave fillet’.
+- The ideal finish of a good solder joint is a concave fillet.

 - A good solder joint should be smooth, bright, shiny and clean.